What is a Margin Call and How To Avoid it?

 Whichever route you decide to take, make sure that you act quickly.
 The longer you wait, the greater the chance that the markets will move further against you and cause even more damage to your account equity.

-An example of a typical margin call situation
+An example of a typical situation

 A margin call typically happens when an investor has bought securities with borrowed money and the value of those securities has fallen below a certain percentage of the original purchase price.